 Life Insurance Underwriting and Bankruptcy

-There are two main concerns when underwriting a history of bankruptcy.
+There are two main concerns that factor into if you can get life insurance when underwriting a history of bankruptcy.

-- The more recent the bankruptcy and the more fragile the financial situation there could be greater pressure to obtain life insurance with the belief that premature death would relieve the financial pressure on the family or business.
+With a more recent bankruptcy and more fragile financial situation, there could be greater pressure to obtain life insurance with the belief that premature death would relieve the financial pressure on the family or business.

 - If you filed for Chapter 13 bankruptcy, it’s ideal if you apply for life insurance at least six months from when you filed the bankruptcy petition.